Pelagic Ecosystems

 Pigeon guillemot foraging on a Pacific sand lance.
 Photo by Tamara Zeller, USFWS.

-Interannual variation in kittiwake diet composition on Middleton Island, 1978- 2021.
+Interannual variation in diet composition of black-legged kittiwakes during spring (top) and summer (bottom) on Middleton Island.